 In February 1997, the FASB issued SFAS No. 128, "Earnings per Share," which requires dual presentation of basic and diluted earnings per share for entities with complex capital structures.
-Basic earnings per share excludes dilution and is computed by dividing net income by the weighted average number of shares of common stock outstanding for the period.
+Basic earnings per share excludes dilution and is computed by dividing net income by the weighted average number of common shares outstanding for the period.
 Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-Diluted earnings per share was calculated by dividing net income, adjusted to eliminate the after-tax effect of interest expense, by the weighted average number of shares of common stock outstanding and the weighted average number of shares issuable assuming full conversion of the convertible subordinated notes as of the issuance date, February 4, 1997.
+Diluted earnings per share was calculated by dividing net income, adjusted to eliminate the after-tax effect of interest expense, by the weighted average number of common shares outstanding and the weighted average number of shares issuable assuming full conversion of the convertible subordinated notes as of the issuance date, February 4, 1997.